openware/peatio/docs/tasks/order_archive.md

-## Archive and delete cancelled orders without trades older than one week
+## Archive and delete cancelled orders without any trade older than one week

 ### Prerequisites